santa hat

 “Everyone knew it was impossible, until a fool who didn’t know came along and did it.” — Albert Einstein.

-So, LoRA’s arrived, Controlnets too and also small and light checkpoints, in place of the 24Gb Unet files, that could be run on pc that did not have a Rtx 4090 with 64Gb Ram on it.
+So, LoRA’s arrived, Controlnets too and also small and light checkpoints, in place of the 24Gb Unet files, that could be run on a PC that did not have a Rtx 4090 with 64Gb Ram on it.
 Flux was available to everyone, and you could do anything with it!

 I never used ComfyUI before, but on the 1st of August that was the only way to try FLUX.
 I had to install Comfy and started to learn how to use it.
 Now I would never go back!

-I started to create a nice and easy workflow for FLUX, and then I added little things like LoRA’s manager, img2img prompt generator, upscaler, facedetailer… in few days it was a huge workflow.
-This post wants to be a short guide to the last version (v.4.0) of my workflow.
+I started to create a nice and easy workflow for FLUX, and then I added little things like LoRA’s manager, img2img prompt generator, upscaler, facedetailer… after a few days it was a huge workflow.
+This post wants to be a short guide to the last version (v.4.2) of my workflow.
 At the end of this post you can find what files you need to run this workflow and the links for downloading them.

-Please, before using the workflow, make sure you updated ComfyUI and all the Custom Nodes that are used in the workflow.
+Please, before using the workflow, make sure you update ComfyUI and all the Custom Nodes that are used in the workflow.
 This will avoid many possible errors.

 My complete ComfyUI workflow looks like this:

-On the top of the workflow, there are three orange groups.
-These are the prompts options if you don't want to use the txt2img prompt ("Input 1") in the core section of the workflow: "Input 2" is a img2img prompt generator that use Florence 2 model to convert the uploaded image to a text prompt (Input 2 on the prompt selector); "Input 3" is the LLM prompt generator, just write a short instruction or just a few keywords, and the LLM model will generate a colloquial-english prompt (Input 3 on the prompt selector), chained to this group there is a Portrait Master module to help you generate the keywords for LLM prompt generation if you want to create a portrait image ; "Input 4" allows you to "batch-prompt" many different prompts and generate them in batch with one click.
+On the top of the workflow, there are three orange groups (and also, with different colors, the Inpaint and Faceswap modules, which are kind of Input groups).
+These are the prompts options if you don't want to use the classic txt2img prompt ("Input 1") in the core section of the workflow: "Input 2" is a img2img prompt generator that uses Florence 2 model to convert the uploaded image to a text prompt (Input 2 on the prompt selector); "Input 3" is the LLM prompt generator, just write a short instruction or just a few keywords, and the LLM model will generate a colloquial-english prompt (Input 3 on the prompt selector), chained to this group there is a Portrait Master module to help you generate the keywords for LLM prompt generation if you want to create a portrait image; "Input 4" allows you to "batch-prompt" many different prompts and generate them in batch with one click.

 Let’s see each part of the workflow in more detail.